jramb/JanusClojure/README.md

 ## Level 1: a very simple *Hello, world*
 Now for the fun part, the code writing!

-`lein new` left a simple file `src/janusclojure/core.clj` with only the `ns` part in it.
+`lein new` created a basic structure for a Clojure project, including a simple file `src/janusclojure/core.clj` with only the `ns` part in it.
-Lets fill it with some code, change it to the following: some requires for pulling in compojure and jetty.
+Lets fill it with some code!
+Change it to the following: some requires for pulling in compojure and jetty.
 Note that I use `:require` all the way.
 This is of course personal taste, but I like to know where functions come from.

-To start with we define only the `GET "/"` route which answers only to only just that.
-The `_` after the `GET` indicates for now that we are not interested in the request object and we return the static string `Hello, world`.

     (ns janusclojure.core
         (:require [ring.adapter.jetty :as jetty])